WeberSynBioLab/optoConfig-96/README.md

 <a href="docs/images/plate_config.jpg"><img src="docs/images/plate_config.jpg" title="The plate configuration dialog" width="200"></img></a>

+_The plate configuration dialog._

 - *Grouping:*

     You can choose to assign Programs to each of the 96 wells of the optoPlate individually (*96-well*), or you can select (*24-well*) to perform assignment to groups of 4 wells, mimicking the layout of a 24-well plate.
 Note that changing the Grouping setting will reset all Program assignments.

+- *Plate Colors:*

+    You can set which configuration of the optoPlate-96 you are using: the 1-color, 2-color or 3-color variant.

 - *LED types:*